xlab-si/xopera-docs/docs/introduction.rst

 .. figure:: /images/xopera-architecture.png
     :target: _images/xopera-architecture.png
-    :width: 95%
     :align: center

     The xOpera components.

 Currently a set of components is presented in figure :numref:`xopera_architecture`, where we can point out:

-- Opera CLI is a command line interface to the **xOpera library** for deploying TOSCA templates and CSARs
+- :ref:`xOpera CLI (opera)` is a command line interface to the **xOpera library** for deploying TOSCA templates and CSARs.
-- Opera API allows integration of **xOpera library**.
+- :ref:`xOpera API` API allows integration of **xOpera library**.
-- xOpera SaaS is a standalone service for application lifecycle management with xOpera orchestrator through GUI and API.
+- :ref:`xOpera SaaS` is a standalone service for application lifecycle management with xOpera orchestrator through GUI and API.
-- TPS or Template Publishing Service is a library of published TOSCA templates and CSARs
+- :ref:`xOpera TPS (Template Library)` or Template Publishing Service is a library of published TOSCA templates and CSARs.

 Each component is covered by corresponding This documentation will cover all xOpera components.